Anointing of Jesus: Conflation

 As with many events in the Gospels, ambiguous or missing details between the authors' accounts lead to different interpretations by readers and scholars.
 The accounts are generally considered to be independent events, though often been conflated—a result being the assumption that Mary is a prostitute.
 This is furthered by the presence of a number of women named Mary in the New Testament, leading to Mary of Bethany being interpreted as Mary Magdalene.

 The rationale behind two events stems from the details in each account.
 All four have a setting in a house for a meal, a woman, and expensive perfume poured on Jesus to which someone objects.
 However, the geographic location is not identified as Bethany in Luke's account.
 The home in Matthew and Mark is of Simon the Leper, while in Luke it is a house of a Pharisee named Simon.
 John identifies Mary of Bethany and Luke "a woman in that town who lived a sinful life"—which has usually been taken to mean a prostitute—while Matthew and Mark just say "a woman".
 The place of anointment also differs, with Mark and Matthew stating that it was over the head, with John and Luke recording an anointing of feet and wiping with hair.

 The central message of the stories in Matthew, Mark, and John is very similar with some minor differences such as "The poor you will always have with you" and "She poured perfume on my body beforehand to prepare for my burial".
 These are not in Luke, who instead records comments on hospitality and forgiveness of sins that are not in the other accounts.

 Debate

 John and Luke differ from Matthew and Mark by relating that the anointing is to the feet rather than the head.
 This, some argue, points to the idea that Luke is speaking of an entirely different event.
-J.K.
-Elliott says that, "It is generally agreed among scholars that all four accounts relate to the same episode."
-He explains the variations as the result of all four evangelists adapting the account to their own "...theological, and dramatic purpose...", using the oral and written traditions to convey their "...own apologetic aims".
+J. K. Elliott explains variations between the four accounts of the same episode as the result of all four evangelists adapting the account to their own "...theological, and dramatic purpose...", using the oral and written traditions to convey their "...own apologetic aims".
+Ancient biographies could display differences and flexibility when reporting events, with the gospels being in line with the writing practices of antiquity.